Tips and tools: Resources we’ve discovered recently (Feb 27, 2013)

-Our consultants use Diigo to share bookmarks with each other.
+Our consultants use Diigo to share bookmarks with one another.
 A couple of weeks ago, we published a list of the sites we’d recently bookmarked, and asked you if you’d like us to do it again.
 That post received a star-rating of 4.8 out of 5.0, which we’ve taken to mean “yes.”

-So here are some of the bookmarks we’ve shared with each other since then—along with the comments we wrote at the time.
+So here are some of the bookmarks we’ve shared with one another since then—along with the comments we wrote at the time.

 - KeyCue.
 A Mac app that helps you find, remember, and learn menu shortcuts.